Q-shick/fundamentals_of_data_science/README.md

 # Useful Resources

 The following links were used for lectures and/or carrying out the projects.
-They are classified into *Theory* and *Syntax*, respectively, for better lookup.
-Theory covers theoretical parts such as statistics and machine learning while systax usually explains code snippets in Python or R.
+They are classified into *Textbook*, *Theory*, and *Syntax* for better lookup.
+Textbook is free online books that this course partly covered or recommended to read.
+Theory covers theoretical parts such as statistics and machine learning while systax focuses on general code snippets in Python or R.

+### Textbook

 ### Theory